Terms & Conditions

 2. Each party will limit access to such Confidential Information to those of its and its affiliates’ employees and contractors who need that access for purposes consistent with these Terms (including but not limited to research and development of new and derivative products and services) and who are bound by confidentiality obligations with the Receiving Party substantially similar to those herein.

-3. You will not introduce any data provided through the Offerings as evidence (or in any other form) in any judicial or administrative proceeding unless compelled to do so by law or court order.
+3. Each party will only introduce data provided through the Offerings in judicial or administrative proceedings if compelled to do so by law, regulation, or court order.
+In such event, the Receiving Party shall:

 1. Is or becomes (through no improper action or inaction by the Receiving Party) generally available to the public;